top of page

 No one will be able to answer for you, and you will not be able to answer for someone else.

-Just like in school, if you find yourself talking too much about the wrong things in life, about other people, or about the negative situations in your life, hanging with the wrong people, staying busy doing things that are not spiritually productive. it’s time to come into alignment.
+Just like in school, if you find yourself talking too much about the wrong things, about other people, or about the negative situations in your life, hanging with the wrong people, staying busy doing things that are not spiritually productive. it’s time to come into alignment.

 If you’re confused about what you’re supposed to be doing, seek the Lord.